Kinetics of thermal Mott transitions in the Hubbard model: Conclusion and outlook

 The time evolution of the transformed Mott volume fraction $\phi_M$ follows a universal function of the scaled time, after taking into account the initial incubation period.
-Interestingly, the classical theory of phase transition kinetics developed by Kolmogorov, Johnson, Mehl, and Avrami (KJMA model) only describes the early constant-nucleation stage of this universal kinetics of the Mott transition.
-As the Mott volume fraction exceeds $\phi_M^\dagger \approx 0.15$, the transformation speed picks up compared with the KJMA model.
+Interestingly, the classical theory of phase transition kinetics developed by Kolmogorov, Johnson, Mehl, and Avrami (KJMA model)~\cite{kolmogorov37,avrami39,avrami40,johnson39} only describes the early constant-nucleation stage of this universal kinetics of the Mott transition.
+As the Mott volume fraction exceeds $\phi_M^* \approx 0.15$, the transformation speed picks up compared with the KJMA model.
 This accelerated transformation stage is also characterized by intermittent bursts of large-size Mott clusters and a nonlocal nature of the cluster growth.
 We argue that this avalanche behavior, similar to the Barkhausen effect, could be attributed to self-generated disorder for the order-parameter field.
-The effects of the emergent disorder in the mixed-phase states on the electron wavefunction has largely been unexplored; such study will help understanding the mechanism of the unusual transition dynamics.
-One might draw insight from the extensive research on the interplay between Anderson localization and Mott transition~\cite{dobrosavljevic97,dobrosavljevic03,byczuk05,aguiar09,tanaskovic03,andrade09,andrade10}.
+From this new perspective, it would be interesting to investigate the effects of emergent disorder on the quasi-particle wave function in the mixed-phase states.
+Such study will help understanding the mechanism of the unusual transition dynamics.
+Much insight can be drawn from the extensive research on the interplay between Anderson localization and Mott transition~\cite{dobrosavljevic97,dobrosavljevic03,byczuk05,aguiar09,tanaskovic03,andrade09,andrade10}.
 We hope future studies will shed light on the peculiar relation Eq.~(\ref{eq:exp_phi}) that describes an exponential dependence of the average cluster size on the Mott volume fraction in this dynamical regime.

 Finally, we have also characterize the structure of the transient mixed-phase states.
 The structure factor shows the telltale Porod's power-law at large wavevectors, indicating sharp metal-insulator interfaces in the phase-separated states.
 A universal two-point correlation function is obtained after properly scaling the distance with respect to the correlation length.
 Although a power-law cluster-size distribution emerges at roughly the midpoint of the phase transition, the correlation length remains finite through out the transformation.